Spkap/AgriVerify/README.md

 2. [Create React App](https://create-react-app.dev/): Used to set up the frontend React application with a modern build setup and no configuration.

 These resources have been instrumental in providing a solid foundation for both the smart contract development and the frontend user interface of AgriVerify.

+## Future Improvements

+- Auto-approval system
+- Adding more details about farmer and crop, such as farm location, registration date, etc.
+- Implementing farmer ratings or reputation system
+- Implementing a token reward system:
+  - We could reward farmers with tokens for successful certifications

 ## Contact